 Specimen Stability Information Provides a description of the temperatures required to transport a specimen to the laboratory.
 Alternate acceptable temperature(s) are also included.

 |Varies||Frozen (preferred)||180 days|

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

-TND – Target Not Detected
+TND – Target Not Detected (Negative)

 Positive – Virus Detected

 This test employs PCR and agarose gel electrophoresis detection of a chlamydia pneumoniae-specific conserved genetic target.
 A positive result should be coupled with clinical indicators for diagnosis.
 A negative CHLPPCR result (TND) does not exclude chlamydia involvement in a disease process.

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.

 Analytic Time Defines the amount of time it takes the laboratory to setup and perform the test.
 This is defined in number of days.
 The shortest interval of time expressed is "same day/1 day," which means the results may be available the same day that the sample is received in the testing laboratory.
 One day means results are available 1 day after the sample is received in the laboratory.

 1 - 7 days